 DIY Kitchen Renovation with Concrete Countertops & Brooks ll

-Our friend Bryan over at diydaddysocial on Instagram recently renovated his kitchen and was kind enough to share about how it went.
+Our friend Bryan over @diydadblog on Instagram and blog www.diydadblog.com recently renovated his kitchen and was kind enough to share about how it went.
 Not only did he install the Brooks ll, he created some gorgeous concrete countertops.

 We’ve had big plans for our kitchen ever since we purchased our home nearly five years ago.
 Aside from the wall oven that didn’t work, the kitchen was fully functional but very dated.
 We knew from the start that the dark wood color had to go, along with the old appliances, laminate backsplash and countertops, and old vinyl floors.